 I’ve done some digging, and it looks like these (the “Very Galaxy” platform pumps) were once upon a time available at Saks, but no more.
-We’ve set up an automatic search, so click that and see if you can find ’em, and if you get them on consignment or elsewhere (authentic, not the myriad knockoffs) consider yourself blessed beyond all measure.
+We’ve set up an automaticsearch, so click that and see if you can find ’em, and if you get them on consignment somewhere like Tradesy (lots of goodies there) or elsewhere consider yourself blessed beyond all measure.
 Snap them up!
 Then give them to me and perhaps we can do a shoe-lending service via Art Deco Weddings and all get a chance to try them on.

 Lest you think those shoes were a little over-the-top for a vintage wedding, allow me to introduce some truly over-the-top shoes that are authentically vintage.
 Also not available to buy, but a great source of inspiration, these 1920s flapper shoes come to us via the Bata Shoe Museum in Toronto (currently having 20s themed exhibition) and they are fabulous.